Hanra-s-work/rtype/.github/ISSUE_TEMPLATE/bug_report.md

 - g++ version: [e.g., 13.3.0]

-**Logs and Error Messages**
+**\* Logs and Error Messages**
 Please attach any relevant logs or terminal output.
+If it concerns the r-type_client binary, please put the `--debug` in the first position when running the script (this will make the output a lot more verbose).
+You can also redirect the content to a file by adding the `>file_name` at the end of your command.

 **Configuration and Assets**
 List any relevant config files, values, or asset names that might relate to this bug.